guettli/programming-guidelines/README.rst

 ..........................

 Avoid long living branches in your git repos.
 The more time that passes, the less likely is that your work will ever get merged.
-For me two weeks are ok, but three weeks are too long.
+For me two weeks are ok, but five weeks are too long.

 Not one branch per customer ...........................